KalBia/Traceroute/README.md

 ## Traceroute
 Technology: C\
-Type of project: from scratch, parts of code based on code provided by lecturer
+Type of project: from scratch, parts of code based on code provided by the lecturer

 ### Rules of project
 All the files are made from scratch by me.
+Use only on Linux systems!

 ### How to use it
 make - compile the project\